 - Low lighting is ideal for a black and white event.
 It casts an ethereal glow that adds a touch of magic to the evening.

 - Use only black and white linens and tableware.
+Silver tone flatware ties in with the black and white theme.

 - Serve white chocolate, dark chocolate, champagne, ginger ale, and other foods and drinks that go along with the black and white theme.